|Structure||SCS3 – Diagnostics, Histopatology and Parassitology|

 |Phone||+39 049 8084380|

-Fabrizio Montarsi is currently executive biologist at the Parasitology laboratory (SCS3 – Diagnostic services, histopathology and parasitology) at the IZSVe as responsible of the Vector Unit.
+Fabrizio Montarsi is currently executive biologist at the Laboratory of Parasitology (SCS3 – Diagnostics, Histopatology and Parassitology) at the IZSVe as responsible of the Vector Unit.

 He graduated in Biology at the University “La Sapienza” of Rome (Italy) and obtained a specialization in Microbiology and Virology at the University of Padua (Italy) in 2012.
 He has been researcher at Parasitology of the IZSVe from 2005 to 2014 first as scholarship and then as consultant.
 He is member of the “Veneto Region Arbovirosis Task Force, Venezia, Italy”, the Italian Society of Parasitology (SOIPA) and Italian Association for Forensic Entomology (GIEF).

 Since 2002, he has been in charge of the entomological surveillance and identification of Culicoides vectors of Bluetongue virus.
 Since 2009, he has been in charge of the entomological surveillance and identification of mosquitoes in regional and national plans for West Nile Disease.
 Since 2014 he has been undertaking monitoring of invasive mosquito species (Aedes albopictus Ae. koreicus and Ae. japonicus) for regional plans (Veneto and Friuli Venezia Giulia Region) and “National Plan for prevention, surveillance and response to arbovirosis (PNA 2020-2025)”.
 In addition, he is currently involved in monitoring of ticks and sandflies for Local Health Unit projects and in projects of ECDC about mosquito control.
 Since 2020 he has been conducting experimental infection tests on vectors in the BSL3 laboratory.